Can you use human urine to fertilize plants? Is it safe? How do you use it? Find the answers you’re looking for in this article!

 Sewage treatment is a sh… er, dirty job, but it’s actually quite important.
-A few decades ago, all of our waste was simply dumped into the nearest river or ocean.
-If you enjoy seafood or vacations at the lake, you’ll probably appreciate this development.
+A few decades ago, all of our waste was simply dumped into the nearest creek, river, or ocean.
+The results?

 Biosolids Are Not Allowed Under USDA Certified Organic Standards

-Certified organic farmers are allowed to use composted animal manure on their farms.
-The composting techniques required under organic guidelines utilize heat created from microorganisms in properly-managed compost as a source to burn out the pathogenic organisms (140 degrees is the magical temperature at which this happens.)
+Certified organic farmers (as well as conventional farms) are allowed to use composted animal manure on their farms.
+The composting techniques required under organic guidelines utilize heat created from microorganisms and the carbon-nitrogen ratios in properly-managed compost as a source to burn out the pathogenic organisms.
+(140 degrees is the magical temperature at which this happens.)

-If you grew up in the U.S., the only way you would have avoided eating foods that were grown using human waste is if you strictly stuck to certified organic foods and beverages.
+In short, if you grew up in the U.S., the only way you would have avoided eating foods that were grown using human waste is if you strictly stuck to certified organic foods and beverages.

 If you’re like many people, you might have grown up thinking that food grows on a grocery store shelf or freezer.
 After reading this far, you’re now horrified to know that your food grew outdoors in soil—and that there’s a pretty good chance that soil was fertilized with processed human #1 and #2, aka biosolids.